ray-project/ray/doc/source/train/getting-started-transformers.rst

 In Ray 2.7, we're pleased to introduce the newly unified :class:`~ray.train.torch.TorchTrainer` API, which offers enhanced transparency, flexibility, and simplicity.
-This API is more aligned with standard HuggingFace Transformers scripts, ensuring users have better control over their native Transformers training code.
+This API is more aligned with standard Hugging Face Transformers scripts, ensuring users have better control over their native Transformers training code.